fare/asdf/README.md

     * a few contributed files that show case how to use ASDF.

 * [debian/](debian/)
-    * files for packaging on debian, ubuntu, etc.
+    * files for packaging on Debian, Ubuntu, etc.

 * [build/](build/)
     * where the `Makefile` and `asdf-tools` store their output files, including